-If you wish to travel by train from Budapest to Vienna, Prague or Berlin with a pre-purchased discount ticket, you may bump into some unpleasant obstacles when buying or booking a train ticket online.
+If you wish to travel by train from Budapest to Vienna, Prague or Berlin with a pre-purchased discount railway ticket, you may bump into some unpleasant obstacles when buying or booking a train ticket online from the Hungarian MAV Train Company.

-But at least it is possible.
+On the bright side, at least it is possible.
 Even though some interface pages are NOT in English.
 So here is our train ticket screenshot step by step guide how to buy tickets in Hungary on the internet.
+In the screenshots below we will walk you through the online ticket purchase of a train ticket from Budapest to Vienna.

 The Hungarian train company, MAV seems to finally keep up with the recent developments, and is now offering online train ticket purchase in advance for both local and international train routes.
 The snag is that the online MAV interface of buying a train ticket from Budapest to another travel destination has not been really made for tourists who do not speak Hungarian.